 FY19 Rio Grande Valley Levee/Border Wall System Construction Projects (June 2019)

-U.S. Customs and Border Protection (CBP) is constructing border barrier projects within Rio Grande Valley, including: (1) approximately 52 miles of border wall system in Starr County, Texas; (2) approximately 24 miles of levee wall system in Hidalgo County, Texas; and (3) approximately 19 miles of levee/border wall system in Cameron County, Texas.
+CBP proposed to construct border barrier projects within Rio Grande Valley, including: approximately 52 miles of border barrier in Starr County, Texas; approximately 24 miles of levee wall in Hidalgo County, Texas; and approximately 19 miles of levee/border wall in Cameron County, Texas.

-The Secretary of DHS, pursuant to his authority under Section 102(c) of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), issued a waiver on Oct.
-10, 2018 covering the Rio Grande Valley levee wall project described in this first ESP.
+The Secretary of the Department of Homeland Security (DHS), pursuant to the authority granted under Section 102(c) of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), issued an environmental waiver on October 10, 2018 covering the Rio Grande Valley levee wall project described in this ESP.
 Although the Secretary’s waiver means that CBP no longer has legal obligation under the laws included in the waiver, the Secretary committed DHS to responsible environmental stewardship of the nation’s valuable natural and cultural resources.
-CBP strongly supports this objective and remains committed to being a good steward of the environment.